-New class for spring and fall 2018: PACS 3800: Security Studies.
+New class: PACS 3800: Security Studies.
 This course provides an introduction to the academic field of "Security Studies"; focuses on motives, institutions and processes associated with societal defense against threats posed to cherished possessions and the pursuit of stable, autonomous and prosperous existence; reviews related theoretical traditions associated with militarism, war and conflict; and, covers key concerns of (in-)security in post 9/11 global society, including surveillance, terrorism, genocide and insurgency.
-Click the link to visit the page and see the syllabus!

 PACS is excited to be affiliated with CU's International Affairs Program (IAFS).
 We work with IAFS staff and students to develop the complementary strengths of these programs, and to create new synergies for the study of local, regional, national and international conflict situations.